Maria Kuryluk: World War II

-Shortly after World War II started in September 1939, Miriam Kohany fled with her husband and elder brother from Bielsko-Biała to Lvov (today Lviv in the Ukraine) with a group of young people, dispersed on the way.
+Shortly after World War II started in September 1939, Miriam Kohany fled with her husband and elder brother from Bielsko-Biała to Lwów (today Lviv in Ukraine) with a group of young people, dispersed on the way.
 By the time she arrived in Lvov the city had been annexed by the Soviets.
 Nothing is known about the following two years of Miriam's whereabouts under the Soviet occupation, except that she continued writing poetry.
 In 1942 Miriam Kohany escaped from the Lvov ghetto and survived, as did her husband Teddy Gleich, on the Aryan side with the help of Karol Kuryluk, a member of the resistance.

 While in hiding from 1942 to 1944, Miriam Kohany joined the underground and worked for clandestine news and publishing services.
 She kept writing poetry, made notes about Heinrich von Kleist and began a novel about her family, disguised as the family of Lena and Robert Buch.
 In 1944, with the Red Army closing on Lvov, she acted as liaison and ventured into the for-Germans-only parts of the city distributing leaflets calling on Wehrmacht soldiers to desert.

 After World War II

-In August 1944 Karol Kuryluk became the editor-in-chief of "Odrodzenie" ("The Renaissance"), a cultural magazine first published in Lublin, later in Cracow and Warsaw—and Maria Kuryluk became responsible for the magazine's correspondence, tracking down contributors all over Europe.
+In August 1944 Karol Kuryluk became the editor-in-chief of "Odrodzenie" ("The Renaissance"), a cultural magazine first published in Lublin, later in Kraków and Warsaw—and Maria Kuryluk became responsible for the magazine's correspondence, tracking down contributors all over Europe.
 Her job's difficulty is evidenced by the military censorship stamp on the envelope of André Malraux's letter of 4 August 1945, responding to Maria Kuryluk's request to contribute an excerpt of his novel to "Odrodzenie".